 3. Reliance on the internet

 It’s not easy to admit, but the internet makes us rather lazy.
 Technology takes away so much of the tasks that we used to do.
 You can even not type your queries into Google as speak to Siri or Alexa instead.
-We don’t need to know roads when we drive because the GPS will guide us.
+We don’t need to know the roads when we drive because the GPS will guide us.
 Similarly, we don’t need to learn science because whenever there’s something you need to know, you can search it up.

 It’s convenient and it’s great, but it doesn’t help us intellectually.
 Science is important not only because it tries to explain the world to us, but it also helps us develop our minds.
 And the internet can be a great help if you know how to use it right.
-We can search for answers so easily, if only we remain curious.
+We can search for answers so easily if only we remain curious.
 Too often, we’re reliant on the internet to just give us a simple answer, rather than try to understand matters.

 4. Our attention span is short